mohitsharmas97/Crowd_Stampede_detection_yolo_and_lstm/README.md

 - ShanghaiTech University
 - UCSD Computer Vision Group

-## 📄 License

-This project is for educational and research purposes.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-## 📧 Contact

-For questions or support, please open an issue in the project repository.

----

 **Note:** This system is designed for early warning and should be used in conjunction with proper crowd management protocols and human oversight.